Characters: The Secret World Other Realms

 The only human resident of Agartha, the Stationmaster introduces players to the Agartha network and gives the player their Agartha Conduit.

-- Clock King: Eternally seen with pocket watch in hand and speaks of the local rail service as "100 years late at quarter past the hour".
+- Clock King: Eternally seen with a pocket watch in hand and speaks of the local rail service as "100 years late at quarter past the hour".

 - Really 700 Years Old: Looks no more than his senior years, but casually mentions Amundsen's own visit to Agartha, and the Queen's feelings on Agartha as a "Marvel of engineering", Queen Victoria that is.